-The WFPS/WFSSS locally prints and hands the good cause letter to the participant in the
+- The WFPS/WFSSS locally prints and hands Ithe good cause letter is locally printed and handed to the participant in the office.

-- office.
 The date on the letter is 8/4.
-Documents in eJAS the letter was handed directly to the participant on 8/4 - The WFPS/WFSSS locally prints and places the good cause letter in outgoing mail from office before the afternoon local mail cutoff.
+It is dDocumenteds in eJAS that the letter was handed directly to the participant on 8/4. - The WFPS/WFSSS-The good cause letter is locally printeds and placeds the good cause letter in outgoing mail from office before the afternoon local mail cutoff.
 The date on the letter is 8/4.
-Documents in eJAS the letter was locally mailed on 8/4 before the afternoon cutoff.
+It is dDocumenteds in eJAS that the letter waswas locally mailed on 8/4 before the afternoon cutoff.